KunwarPrabhat/KinetX/README.md

   - Rectangle-to-Rectangle
   - Circle-to-Rectangle
   - Polygonal collision detection using SAT (Separating Axis Theorem)

-- **Impulse Resolution**
-  - Calculate collision impulse using the conservation of momentum and coefficient of restitution.
-  - Adjust post-collision velocities based on object mass, velocity, and surface normal.
-  - Incorporate restitution to control elasticity (perfectly elastic to inelastic collisions).
-  - Resolve interpenetration using positional correction (Baumgarte stabilization).
-  - Future plan: Add angular velocity and rotational response for non-point-mass bodies.

 - **Gravity**
   - Apply a constant downward acceleration to simulate Earth-like gravity.